darko-mesaros/workshop-serverless-with-cdk/README.md

 #### The Lambda function itself

-A lambda function would not be a function with out the appropropriate code.
+A lambda function would not be a function with out the appropriate code.
 So let's create that now.

 At the root of your CDK app, create a directory named `lambda` and within it